 Nearly everything we use in America is shipped to us.
 Shipping is a complex ecosystem, and the freight broker acts as a middle-person, connecting freight movers like independent truckers with those companies that have loads to ship.
 Many people are interested in going into business as independent freight brokers for the freedom it affords.

-Here’s a step-by-step breakdown of how to become a freight broker:
+Here’s a list of all the costs you will have to cover in order to become a freight broker:

 2) Your Freight Broker Surety Bond: between $938 (1.25%) and $9,000 (12%) annually

-In addition to your license, you’ll need a BMC-84 freight broker bond.
+In addition to your license, you’ll need a freight broker bond.
 In 2013, federal regulations raised the bond requirement from $10,000 to $75,000 per year.
-Fortunately, your freight broker bond premium means that you only have to spend a fraction of this.
+Fortunately, you only have to pay a fraction of this.

-We have an in-depth breakdown of freight broker bond costs, and annual payments are usually between 1% and 12% of the total bond amount.
-The cost will depend mostly on your credit, but your financials, experience in the industry, and years in business will also be taken into account.
+The cost of your bond will depend mostly on your credit, but your financials, experience in the industry, and years in business will also be taken into account.
 If you have good credit score, you will end up paying between 1.25% and 4% of the total bond cost, which will be somewhere between $938 and $3,000 a year.

 3) Equipment: at least $1,000 to start